Val YT C.

 A practice built at the intersection of material science and poetic inquiry

-Her research interests span human-computer interaction, tangible media, bio-fabrication, and wellbeing technologies.
+Her research interests span human-computer interaction, tangible media, bio-fabrication, narrative archival, and wellbeing technologies.
 Her work has been accepted to the Proceedings of the Design Society (Cambridge University Press) and IASDR (International Association of Societies of Design Research).

 Artistic Vision